smcantab/chen5595-fall2020/docs/resources.md

 - [nbviewer](https://nbviewer.jupyter.org/) is another way of sharing Jupyter notebooks
 - [Google Colaboratory (Colab)](https://colab.research.google.com/notebooks/intro.ipynb) enables collaborative editing of ipython notebooks and has its own computational resource (even GPUs!
 [How to enable GPUs and other Colab tutorials](https://www.tutorialspoint.com/google_colab/google_colab_using_free_gpu.htm))
 - [Binder](https://mybinder.org/) is a tool to turn your GitHub repository in a "binder" of iPython notebooks.
 It is hosted on JupyterHub, but no easy/free GPUs I'm afraid!
+- [MSI Jupyter Notebooks service](https://www.msi.umn.edu/support/faq/how-do-i-get-started-jupyter-notebooks).
+If you need more computational resources I suggest you use the MSI Jupyter Notebook service.
+You need to register as part of a PI's research group (they will have to lend you some of their MSI compute time).

 ## Libraries
 This is a nonexhaustive list of some of the better known Python libraries in this area, or less known but that I know of and like.
 Many of these libraries are shipped with the [Anaconda][1] installation.